 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

-The sub-fund invests at least 5% in sustainable investments, with an environmental objective that are not aligned with the EU Taxonomy.
+The sub-fund will invest at least 10% in sustainable investment with a environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy.